JakubWijata/fuksiarz/README.md

 ✅ - Internationalizing l10n (events endpoint works fine, quick-search endpoint throw 500)\
 ✅ - Go router simple routing \
 ✅ - Rest API integration (Dio, Retrofit)
+✅ - Global colors and fonts

 ## Additional
 - Due to the size of the project, I opted for a simple architecture following the data, domain, and presentation layers.
 This approach keeps the codebase clean and maintainable without adding unnecessary complexity.
+- The color and font library is not defined in figma.
+So I defined them in the application in a simple way but I recommend to define them in figma according to material design and map them in flutter

 ## Issues